Dgame/DAT/README.md

 Named import empty of module std.array imported on line 8 is used only 1 times.

 Warning:
-Named import startsWith of module std.algorithm imported on line 9 is never used .
+Named import startsWith of module std.algorithm imported on line 9 is never used.

 Warning:
 Named import endsWith of module std.algorithm imported on line 9 is never used.